Giosue Gallucci: Death of brother, Gennaro

 Giosue's elder brother, Gennaro Gallucci, was shot dead on November 14, 1909, in the back room of the family bakery.
 The assassin entered the bakery and yelled for Gennaro.
 When he appeared, he was shot and killed immediately.
 His activities as a collector of protection payments had caught the attention of the authorities earlier, and he had to leave New York City for a while.
 Gennaro arrived in New York from Italy in December 1908, having escaped from prison after serving 23 years of a life sentence for murdering two men.
 He lived on East 109th Street with his brother, Giosuè, and sister-in-law, Assunta.
 Soon after his arrival, the police began receiving complaints about extortion practices, but when the plaintiffs were told that they had to confront him in court, they dropped the charges.

 The New York Police captured him on September 20, 1909, while carrying concealed weapons.
-Immigration officials began efforts to deport him to Italy.
-However, the courts were unaware of his full criminal background and released him with a suspended sentence.
-The police believed his killing two months later may have been connected to Gennaro's blackmailing activities.
-The bakery of the Galluccis had been attacked only a few months before when bullets smashed through the window.
-In letters that were sent to the police, some informants claimed that Giosuè had been responsible for the killing of his brother.
+Immigration officials began efforts to deport him to Italy, but the courts, oblivious of his criminal background, released him with a suspended sentence.
+His killing two months later might have been connected to Gennaro's blackmailing activities, according to the police.
+Only a few months before Gallucci's bakery had been assaulted with bullets smashing through the window.
+Informants claimed that Giosuè had been responsible for the killing of his brother, according to letters sent to the police later.

-In contrast, Giosuè blamed Aniello Prisco – nicknamed "Zopo the Gimp", a gangster from Harlem – for the death of his brother.
+Giosuè blamed Aniello Prisco, a gangster from Harlem nicknamed "Zopo the Gimp", for the death of his brother.
 For the next two years there would be frequent clashes and occasional killings between the rivals.
 Prisco was the head of a Black Hand gang who accused Gallucci of trespassing on his territory.